ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 This is a consequence of step (7) in Fig. 6.2 above.

-The sotrage capability must also meet all requirements defined in [Section 7](#7-General-BPI-Storage-Capabilities)
+The Storage capability must also meet all requirements defined in [Section 7](#7-General-BPI-Storage-Capabilities)
 -------
 # 7 General BPI Storage Capabilities